wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-meetings-virtual-events-experiences/includes/04-create-manage-meeting-policies.md

 	For example, **Automatically admit people** is a per-organizer policy and controls whether users join the meeting directly or wait in the lobby for meetings scheduled by the user who is assigned the policy.

-2. **Per user** - Per-user policies apply the restriction to the organizer and meeting participants.
+2. **Per user** - Per-user policies apply the restriction to certain features for the organizer and meeting participants.

 	For example, **PowerPoint Live** is a per-user policy.
 At Contoso, Linda has the policy setting enabled, while Debbie has the policy setting disabled.